tattler-community/bulksms/README.rst

 Here's how you can help:

-- ⭐️ star our `repository <https://github.com/tattler-community/tattler-community/>`_ if you like tattler.
-That's our go-to place whenever we feel sad! 😁
+- ⭐️ star our `repository <https://github.com/tattler-community/bulksms/>`_ if you like bulksms.
-- Post about bulksms online.
+- Mention bulksms in any of your online posts so people find out about it.

 And if you're a developer:

-- Report any `issue <https://github.com/tattler-community/tattler-community/issues>`_ in our code or docs.
+- Report any `issue <https://github.com/tattler-community/bulksms/issues>`_ in our code or docs.
 We take those seriously.
 - Package bulksms for your distribution.
 Else Ubuntu, Debian, CentOS and FreeBSD will serve the most people.

 🎖️ License
 =============

-`bulksms` is open-source software (BSD 3-clause license).
+``bulksms`` is open-source software (BSD 3-clause license).